siddhi3srivastava/Timber-Man-Game/README.md

 ## 🏗 Steps to Run the Game

-  ~Clone the repository:
+  -Clone the repository:

     git clone https://github.com/yourusername/timberman-game.git
     cd timberman-game

-  ~Compile the game using g++:
+  -Compile the game using g++:

     g++ -o timberman main.cpp -lsfml-graphics -lsfml-window -lsfml-system

-  ~Run the game:
+  -Run the game:

     ./timberman

 ## 🎮 Gameplay Instructions

-  ~Press left arrow (←) or right arrow (→) to chop wood. 🪓
+  -Press left arrow (←) or right arrow (→) to chop wood. 🪓

-  ~Avoid the falling branches 🌿 to stay alive.
+  -Avoid the falling branches 🌿 to stay alive.

-  ~The faster you chop, the higher your score 📈.
+  -The faster you chop, the higher your score 📈.

 ## 🤝 Contributing